 Traditional radio has been around since the late 1800’s and has continued to be a big part in the industry even after the development of a plethora of streaming services.
 Since Pandora was founded in 2000, they have changed the game with their introduction to an easy way to personalize an online “radio station(s)” with music that is filtered through the user’s likes and dislikes.
 It was as simple as that!

-Pandora added in a new replay button to Pandora Plus (their add free non-interactive service) as well as innovating into the interactive radio world by introducing Pandora Premium.
+Pandora now added in a replay button to Pandora Plus (their add free non-interactive service) as well as jumping into the interactive radio world by introducing Pandora Premium.
 They claim that they have changed their platform into both an interactive and non-interactive streaming service.

 Pandora must still apply for a Blanket Licence from a Performing Rights Organization (PRO) just like any traditional radio would.
 With this Blanket Licence, Pandora is permitted to play as many songs the PRO has to offer.
 This translates to, even though a song is NOT to be distributed to Pandora but has been registered with a PRO, the Blanket Licence gives Pandora access to the song.
 The song will begin to collect revenue from Pandora regardless but the reward won’t be as beneficial until the song is distributed fully to the streaming platform.

 Performance Royalties are generated by the amount of performances or “streams” any particular song receives for the life of the copyright.
 Traditionally this would be split 50/50, half going to the publisher(s) and the other half to the songwriter(s).
 The exact royalty amount is very minuscule, about $0.0087 per stream.

 With Pandora’s new options for Pandora Premium, they will be introducing Mechanical Royalties paid directly to the Publisher, which are worth more than Performance Royalties.
 A Mechanical Royalty is distributed when a song is mechanically or digitally reproduced (CD, vinyl, download).